RTEMS/rtems-docs/c-user/glossary.rst

         processor.
 A ready task has no processor assigned.
 The scheduler decided that other tasks are currently more important.
 A task that is ready to execute and has a processor assigned is called scheduled.

+    real priority
+        Each :term:`task` has exactly one real priority.
+The real priority is always with respect to the :term:`home scheduler` of a task.
+It is defined during task initialization.
+It may be changed by directives such as :c:func:`rtems_task_set_priority` and
+        :c:func:`rtems_task_set_scheduler`.
+The real priority is the foundation of the :term:`current priority`.

     real-time
         A term used to describe systems which are characterized by requiring